genXdev/GenXdev.Webbrowser/README.md

 ````

 ### DESCRIPTION
-    Selects a webbrowser tab for use by the Cmdlets 'Invoke-WebbrowserEvaluation -> et, eval',
-    'Close-WebbrowserTab -> ct' and others
+    Selects a webbrowser tab for use by the Cmdlets 'Invoke-WebbrowserEvaluation -> et, eval', 'Close-WebbrowserTab -> ct' and others

 ### PARAMETERS
     -id <Int32>
-        When '-Id' is not supplied, a list of available webbrowser tabs is shown, where the
-        right value can be found
+        When '-Id' is not supplied, a list of available webbrowser tabs is shown, where the right value can be found
         Required?                    false
         Position?
 1
         Default value                -1
         Accept pipeline input?       false
+        Aliases
         Accept wildcard characters?  false
     -Name <String>
         Selects the first entry that contains given name in its url